segmentio/segment-docs/src/connections/warehouses/catalog/redshift/index.md

 3. Enter your Redshift credentials

 ## Security
 VPCs keep servers inaccessible to traffic from the internet.
-With VPC, you’re able to designate specific web servers access to your servers.
+With VPC, you're able to designate specific web servers access to your servers.
 In this case, you will be whitelisting the [Segment IPs](https://segment.com/docs/guides/warehouses/whitelist-ip-addresses/) to write to your data warehouse.

 ## Best Practice